chirst/cdb/README.md

 Passing down the SQL strings that are read by the REPL to the DB.
 Printing out execution results that are returned from the DB layer.
 The REPL can be thought of as an adapter layer.

+### Driver
+The Driver plays the same role as the REPL in that it adapts the DB to be used in a Go program.
+This is done by implementing the Go standard library `database/sql/driver.Driver` interface.

 ### DB (Database)
 The DB (Database) layer is an interface that is called by adapters like the